mark-hobbs/mark-hobbs.github.io/_posts/2024-12-02-bayesian-inference.md

 The posterior distribution represents our belief about the model parameters given the observed data.
 By utilising this information in downstream design tasks, it is possible to quantify the uncertainty in our simulations and models, thereby enhancing design robustness.

 By propagating this uncertainty forward through the model, we gain insight into the uncertainty in our predictions.

-If we take a cut through at a given strain value, we can understand the distribution of potential stress values...
+For example, if one seeks to determine the stress in a component at a specific strain value, it is possible to obtain a probability distribution for the stress.
+This approach offers a much deeper understanding of the range of potential outcomes, in contrast to relying on a single deterministic estimate.

 <figure>
   <img src="/assets/images/posterior-predictive-distribution.png" alt="Posterior Predictive Distribution">